cmbrandt/cxx-fundamentals/2_class_design_special.md

 Widget w2{}; // Error!
 No default constructor
 ```

 ## Data Member Initialization

-The compiler generated default constructor will initialize all data members of class (user-defined) type, but will not initialize the data members of fundamental type.
+The task of the compiler generated default constructor is to initialize an instance of its class with default values.
+When no explicit data member initializer is provided, the compiler will default initialize all data member of class type, but will not initialize the data members of fundamental type.

+In the example below, `int` is representative of a fundamental type, `std::string` is representative of a class type, and the pointer the class type `Resource` is treated by the compiler as a fundamental type.
+Using default initialization, we see that the `std::string` is initialized (to an empty string), while the `int` and the pointer are uninitialized.

 ```
 // Ex 1: Default initialization